Ashley Force Hood: 2009

 At the U.S. Nationals, Force beat teammate Robert Hight to earn her the distinction of not only being the first female Funny Car driver to win at Indianapolis, but the first female driver to win in two different classes.
 She finished the 2009 season 2nd in points, becoming the highest women finisher in Funny Car history.

 2011

 On January 25, during a John Force Racing press conference, it was announced Force Hood would become the President of John Force Entertainment, a subsidiary of John Force Racing which will focus on development of media projects and products.
 At the same press conference, Force-Hood announced she and her husband were expecting their first child in August, and she would be on hiatus for the season.
-John Force will drive her Castrol GTX Ford in competitions for the 2011 season.
+John Force would drive her Castrol GTX Ford in competitions for the 2011 season.
 Mike Neff, a former driver who assumed the duties of Force's crew chief following the sudden departure of veteran crew chief Austin Coil, will take over driving the Castrol GTX High Mileage Ford for Force, while sister Courtney became a fourth driver in the Traxxas Ford Mustang.